janyksteenbeek/nporadio-visualradio-stream-grabber/README.md

 ./nporadio-visualradio-stream-grabber
 ```

-After that, the server is available on port 8080.
+After that, the server will initialize the Chromium browser, fetch the URLs and an HTTP API will be exposed on port 8080 (unless changed).

 ## Streams